centreon/centreon-archived/doc/en/installation/from_iso.rst

 .. note::
-    If the **Add innodb_file_per_table=1 in my.cnf file under the [mysqld] section and restart MySQL Server.** error message appears, please perform the following operations:
+    If the **Add innodb_file_per_table=1 in my.cnf file under the [mysqld] section and restart MySQL Server.** error message appears, perform the following operations:

-    1. Log-on to the ‘root’ user on your server
+    1. Log in to the ‘root’ user on your server.

     2. Modify this file::